matchavez/mc/pages/cv/default.md

 ### Education Summary

-Bachelor of Science in Business Administration, majoring in Finance Northern Arizona University (2000).
+Bachelor of Science in Business Administration, majoring in Finance @ Northern Arizona University (2000)
+- Student representative of the university's IT Steering Committee

 ### Interests